SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 **Congratulations!** You have created the Sales Order extraction from a delta-enabled, more complex ABAP CDS View into the S3 Object Store.
 Because you have chosen the transfer mode ***"Replication"*** in the CDS Reader operator configuration, the Pipeline has conducted the Initial Load and would now wait for any changes (inserts, updates, deletions) in the S/HANA EPM Sales Order object as long as it is running.

-As a next step, you will enrich the Sales Order data with some Customer Details (Name and Legal Form) during the Replication process.
+As a next step, you will enrich the Sales Order data with some Customer Details (e.g. Name and Legal Form) during the Replication process.

 ## Exercise 1.4 - Extend the Pipeline for joining Sales Order with Customer data for each change in Sales Orders and persist results in S3